 Yes, but not immediately after hatching.
 Trout fry remain scaleless for approximately 30 days post-hatch.
 Scale development begins around one month of age, starting near the lateral line and spreading outward.
 By two months, young trout are fully scaled with proportionally larger scales than adults.

 Trout scales are entirely edible and safe to consume.
 They're made of collagen and calcium, similar to fish skin.
-However, many find the texture unpleasant – scales can feel crunchy or get stuck between teeth.
-Cooking makes them more palatable, especially when fried crispy.
+However, many find the texture unpleasant as scales can feel crunchy or get stuck between teeth.
+Cooking makes them more palatable, especially when pan-fried until crispy.

 Yes, trout have both scales and teeth.
 They possess sharp teeth on their jaws and vomerine teeth on the roof of their mouth.
 These teeth help grip prey, differing from the flat grinding teeth of bottom-feeders.
 This combination of scales for protection and teeth for predation makes trout effective hunters.